How Does Credit Repair Work?

 The first stop is usually checking a particular company’s online ratings, particularly at the Better Business Bureau.
 Then, check if a company has any complaints with the Consumer Financial Protection Bureau; any issues count as a red flag for you to steer clear.
-Once you narrow down your list to a couple of legit credit repair companies, it’s time to check for the following signs of a scam:
+Once you narrow down your list to a couple of legitimate credit restoration providers, it’s time to check for the following signs of a scam:

 Each of these could be an indicator that the agency you’re looking to deal with is far from legitimate.
 All lawful credit-repair companies adhere to the Credit Repair Organizations Act.
 Let’s see what that is.